 Llofft y Seren (which means 'Star Loft' in Welsh) is a charming one-bedroomed barn conversion and artist's studio, with views of upland pasture, set in an acre and a half of a former smallholding.
 Airy spacious accommodation that's perfect for couples.
 Sleeps 2 + 1 + cot.
 Nestled between the Brecon Beacons and the Cambrian Mountains, the cottage is just a 3 minute walk from the station in the village of Cynghordy, five miles north of the rural market town of Llandovery.
 This is a gorgeous location for walking, nature trails, cycling and fishing as well as being an excellent base for visiting the many tourist attractions in the western Brecon Beacons area.
 There are walks straight from the doorstep, and guests are provided with free logs for the woodburning stove and receive a free welcome hamper on arrival.

 Start days are Fridays or Mondays.
 Full weeks and short breaks are offered all year round.
+Easter, Christmas and New Year are let as full weeks only.
 Artist in residence lets are available on request.

 |Size||Sleeps up to 3, 1 bedrooms|

 |Nearest travel links||Nearest airport: Cardiff 128 km, Nearest railway: Cynghordy Station 300 m|